Bupa's extended coverage and supportive services for coronavirus disease and related vaccination side effects

 Helping you stay well and be prepared

-The number of confirmed coronavirus disease (COVID-19) cases in Hong Kong and the region has been rising.
+The coronavirus disease (COVID-19) continues to affect Hong Kong and the world.
 At Bupa, we're ready to face this health challenge together with you and your loved ones.
 As your trusted healthcare partner, we have launched a series of supportive measures during our special protection period (from 24 January 2020 to 30 September 2021), with extended support related to COVID-19 vaccination side effects starting from 10 February 2021.